Deborah Ross (politician): 2020

 On December 2, 2019, Ross announced her candidacy for the U.S. House of Representatives in North Carolina's newly redrawn 2nd congressional district in 2020.
 She jumped into the race shortly after a court-ordered redistricting cut the 2nd back to southern Wake County, including almost all of Raleigh.
 The old 2nd covered roughly half of Wake County, along with several exurbs south and east of the capital.

 Had the district existed in 2016, Hillary Clinton would have carried it with 60% of the vote and defeated Donald Trump by over 24 points.
 By comparison, Trump carried the old 2nd with 53% of the vote, defeating Clinton by 12 points.
 On paper, the new map turned the 2nd from a Republican-leaning district into a safely Democratic district.

 With pundits suggesting that the 2nd was a likely Democratic pickup, Republican incumbent George Holding, who had represented much of the area for two terms in the 13th district before it was essentially merged with the 2nd in 2016, opted to retire.
 Holding said that the significantly bluer hue of the new 2nd figured significantly in his decision.

 Ross won the Democratic primary on March 3.
 She won the general election on November 3, defeating Republican nominee Alan Swain and Libertarian Jeff Matemu.

 Tenure

 On July 1, 2021, Ross and Mariannette Miller-Meeks introduced the America's CHILDREN Act.
 If enacted, the bill would grant a pathway to permanent residency for children who grew up in the United States legally but were blocked from obtaining permanent residency due to green card backlogs and other legal barriers.

+On June 23, 2025, Ross, Lance Gooden, and Dina Titus introduced the Pro Codes Act.
+If enacted, the bill would allow private, for-profit corporations to claim copyright of laws based on the "model codes" they sell to government bodies.
+This would overturn cases like Veeck v.
+Southern Building Code Congress Int'l that have held that the public has the right to view, copy, dissect, and critique laws they are held to regardless of the authorship of the text.